-If you use the Notepad frequently, you may have noticed that the Status Bar option under View is always greyed out or disabled.
-In this post, we will see the reason for this and how you can enable Status Bar in Notepad – via the Notepad UI itself or with a registry tweak.
+If you use Notepad frequently, you may have noticed that the Status Bar option under View is always greyed out or disabled.
+In this post, we will see why and how you can enable Status Bar in Notepad – via the Notepad UI itself or with a registry tweak.

 This is not a bug, but it is by design!

-If you want to use the Status Bar under View or the Go To (Ctrl+G) under Edit options, you will have to turn off Word Wrap under Format first, since Word Wrap messes with line breaks.
+If you want to use the Status Bar under View or the Go To (Ctrl+G) under Edit options, you must turn off Word Wrap under Format first, since Word Wrap messes with line breaks.
 That is how Notepad has been programmed.

-But if you wish, you can via the Windows Registry force Notepad to always have the Status Bar enabled.
+You can use the Windows Registry to force Notepad always to have the Status Bar enabled.

 To do this, Run regedit and navigate to the following key: